crypto-tools-inc/crypto-tools/README.md

 [RugDoc](https://rugdoc.io/) - RugDoc is here to burn, beat and clean rugs.
 Making DeFi across BSC, FTM and POLY safer one review at a time. `BSC` `Fantom` `Polygon`

+[Honeypot Detector](https://honeypot.is/) - Honeypot detector simulates a buy and a sell transaction to determine if a token is a honeypot.
+It includes a lot of extra checks to reduce the amount of false results, including a time jump between the buy and sell transaction. `Ethereum` `BSC`

 ## 👾 NFT

 ### Marketplaces